 Outdoor Recreation Boosts Mood for Mesothelioma Patients

-Exercise and physical activity are already proven to improve mental health, as well as to have a number of overwhelmingly positive physical health benefits.
-There is evidence now that some of the best kinds of exercise are done outdoors and with other people.
-For patients with mesothelioma, outdoor recreation and social physical activities can provide amazing mental health benefits including helping battle the depression that too often accompanies this terrible disease.
+Exercise and physical activity improve mental and physical health.
+Some of the most helpful exercises are done outdoors and with other people.
+For patients with mesothelioma, outdoor recreation and social physical activities can provide amazing mental health benefits, including reducing depression, which too often accompanies this terrible disease.

 Mesothelioma and Depression

-Mesothelioma is an aggressive and incurable type of cancer.
-Living with this illness means facing mortality.
-It also means facing changing roles in relationships, in physical ability, in the ability to work and earn an income, in body and weight, and in needing assistance.
-Being sick and undergoing treatment for mesothelioma also means experiencing physical discomfort, including pain, nausea, dry mouth, and many other symptoms.
+Mesothelioma is an aggressive and incurable cancer.
+Having it means facing mortality.
+It also changes relationships, physical ability, the ability to work and earn an income, body and weight, and independence.
+Being sick and undergoing treatment for mesothelioma means physical discomfort, including pain, nausea, dry mouth, and many other symptoms.

-All of this comes together to reduce a cancer patient’s quality of life and this can have a big impact on mental health.
-Cancer patients are at an increased risk for developing depression and anxiety and for experiencing stress, fear, and other negative emotions on a regular basis.
-It is important to be aware of this risk and to notice the signs of depression, either in yourself or a loved one, so you can get help and treatment.
-There are many ways, from medications to therapy, that you can find relief from depression.
-One of those is to get active and to get outdoors.
+All of this reduces a cancer patient’s quality of life and can devastate their mental health.
+Cancer patients are at an increased risk for depression and anxiety and for stress, fear, and other negative emotions.
+Be aware of this risk and notice the signs of depression, either in yourself or a loved one, so you can get help.
+There are many ways, from medications to therapy, to relieve depression.
+One way is to get active and to get outdoors.

 The Mental Health Benefits of Exercise

-The reason that exercise can have such a powerful mental health impact is likely because it triggers positive brain changes: growth of new brain cells, less inflammation, and activity patterns that are related to a sense of well-being and calm.
-Exercise also triggers the release of chemicals in the brain called endorphins, natural mood boosters.
+Exercise triggers positive brain changes: growth of new brain cells, less inflammation, and activity patterns that are related to a sense of well-being and calm.
+Exercise also releases chemicals in the brain called endorphins, natural mood boosters.

-Another way that exercise helps boost mood and combat depression in mesothelioma patients is indirect.
-Appropriate exercise can help relieve some of the physical discomfort that you feel as a result of being sick and from the side effects of treatments.
-Being more active may help you regain some mobility, experience less pain, and enjoy better overall health, which means being better able to tolerate treatments.
+In mesothelioma patients one benefit of exercise is indirect.
+Appropriate exercise can help relieve some of the physical discomfort you feel from being sick and from the side effects of treatments.
+Being more active may help you regain some mobility, experience less pain, and enjoy better overall health, so you can tolerate treatments better.

 The Extra Boost Going Outdoors Adds

-Exercise is good for your health, and can even treat your depression that comes from having mesothelioma, but doing that exercise outdoors makes these positive benefits even better.
-Outdoor recreation and physical activity have been found to improve overall health, but simply being outside, in nature, has been shown in studies to boost mood.
+Exercise is good for your health, and can even treat depression from having mesothelioma, but outdoor exercise boosts these positive benefits.
+Outdoor recreation and physical activity improve overall health, but simply being outside in nature also improves your mood.
 One study found that just five minutes of so-called green exercise, being active outdoors, can generate measurable improvements in mood and self-esteem.

-Another study found that simply walking in nature, which could even be a city park, reduces the risk of depression and has a positive effect on mood.
-In this study the researchers scanned the brains of participants after a walk, some who walked through a natural area, others down a busy city street.
+Another study found that simply walking in nature, even a city park, reduces the risk of depression and has a positive effect on mood.
+Researchers scanned the brains of participants after a walk, some who walked through a natural area, others down a busy city street.
 The former had less activity in the part of the brain involved in depressive thoughts.
 For patients with mesothelioma, depression is often a side effect, but just getting out of the house, out of the hospital, and into a park can make a big difference.

 The Mood Boosting Effect of Sunlight

-In addition to the benefits of being in nature and being active, mesothelioma patients can also get a mood boost on sunny days outdoors.
-Exposure to sunshine is one way in which we get vitamin D, which is important for physical health, but recent research has also found that sunlight impacts mental health.
-Studies have found that exposure to ultraviolet light, which comes from the sun, triggers the production of serotonin, a hormone that lifts mood.
+In addition to the benefits of being in nature and being active, mesothelioma patients can also get a mood boost on sunny days.
+Exposure to sunshine is one way we get vitamin D, which is important for physical health.
+Recent research has also found that sunlight impacts mental health.
+Studies show exposure to ultraviolet light, which comes from the sun, triggers the production of serotonin, a hormone that lifts mood.

 The Social and Mental Benefits of Recreation

-Getting exercise, and doing it outside in natural areas, can be a big mood boost that makes a serious impact of quality of life for someone with mesothelioma.
-One other addition to the recipe can magnify the benefits even more: socialization.
-Recreational activities that involve multiple participants have all three factors that come together to help patients feel better: exercise, being outdoors, and socializing.
+Getting exercise, and doing it outside in natural areas, can be a big mood boost that improves quality of life for someone with mesothelioma.
+Socialization can magnify the benefits.
+Recreational activities that involve multiple participants have three factors that help patients feel better: exercise, being outdoors, and socializing.

 One study found that recreational group sports and activities helped people of all ages and abilities experience less depression and greater social interaction.
-Other studies have seen that social recreation helps patients with different types of conditions feel less lonely and feel positive about having something to look forward to.
+Other studies found that social recreation helps patients with different types of conditions feel less lonely and feel positive and hopeful.
 Social support is a valuable way for anyone, including mesothelioma patients, to combat and cope with negative emotions like depression.

 Outdoor Exercise Dos and Don’ts for Mesothelioma Patients

-Anyone living with and being treated for cancer must take care when adding exercise to their daily routines.
-Do talk to your doctor before you start doing anything new and find out what kind of exercise you need to avoid, what types of exercises are appropriate, and what your limitations are.
-This can help you choose an activity that makes sense to participate in, and once you do choose one, be sure to run it by your medical team before you get started.
+Cancer patients must take care when adding exercise to their daily routines.
+Talk to your doctor before you start anything new and find out any exercise you need to avoid, what exercises are appropriate, and what your limitations are.
+Choose an activity that makes sense, and run it by your medical team before you start.

 Don’t push yourself too hard physically.
-Even a walk in a park with friends is a beneficial way to get exercise, time spent outdoors, and social time.
-You do not need to do strenuous exercise to get the benefits.
+Even a walk in a park with friends is a beneficial way to get exercise, get outdoors, and enjoy social time.
+You do not need strenuous exercise to get the benefits.
 Some outdoor recreational activities may be too much for you, like soccer or softball, but there are others that may be just right.
-For example, disc, golf, light hiking, and even outdoor hobbies like bird watching can be less vigorous while still providing positive health benefits.
+For example, disc golf, light hiking, and even outdoor hobbies like bird watching can be less vigorous while still providing positive health benefits.

-Do be sure that you make the organizers of any outdoor recreation events aware of your health needs and limitations.
-If you are joining up with an organized group, whether informal or more formal, the leader of the group needs to know that you may need to go slower than other participants or that there are signs you are overdoing it and that you need help.
+Tell the organizers of any outdoor recreation events about your health needs and limitations.
+If you are joining an organized group, whether informal or formal, the leader of the group needs to know that you may need to go slower than other participants or that there are signs you are overdoing it and that you need help.
 You may be able to find healthy outdoor activities that are organized just for cancer patients.
 Check with your medical facility; many now include recreation and exercise events tailored for those with limitations and medical needs.

 A definite do is to get active, get outdoors, and spend time with other people if at all possible.
-If you are physically able to participate in any kind of outdoor recreation and your doctor gives you the go-ahead, do it.
+If you are physically able for outdoor recreation and your doctor gives you the go-ahead, do it.
 You won’t regret getting more active and enjoying the time outdoors in the company of supportive friends, old or new.